intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 principle to be instrumental in the success of the Internet as well as the design of interoperable protocols in general.

-As described above, the robustness principle covers three scenarios:
+As described above, the robustness principle is often interpreted in three scenarios:

 Robustness to software defects: